Listen to the audiobook:

 Many priests in Latin America were educated in European seminaries in the last century and were deeply influenced by the new theological theories that had been altered by communist trends.
-“Liberation theology” was active in Latin America in the 20th century during the 1960–80s.
+“Liberation theology” was active in Latin America in the 20th century during the 1960s to 1980s.
 Its main representative was the Peruvian priest Gustavo Gutiérrez.

-This theology introduces class struggle and Marxian thought directly into religion, and interpreted God’s compassion for humanity to mean that the poor should be liberated—so religious believers should take part in class warfare in order for the poor to attain equal status.
+This theology introduced class struggle and Marxian thought directly into religion, and it interpreted God’s compassion for humanity to mean that the poor should be liberated—and, thus, that religious believers should take part in class warfare in order for the poor to attain equal status.
 This school of thought used the Lord’s instruction for Moses to lead the Jews out of Egypt as the theoretical basis for the belief that Christianity should liberate the poor.

 Liberation theology first spread through South America and then through the world.
 In various parts of the world, many emerging theologies similar to liberation theology have appeared, such as “black theology,” “women’s theology,” “Death of God theology,” “liberal theology,” and even “queer theology.”
 These distorted theologies have greatly disrupted Catholic, Christian, and other orthodox beliefs around the world.

-After killing American congressman Leo Ryan, who was investigating allegations against the cult, he knew that it would be difficult for him to escape, so he cruelly forced his followers to commit mass suicide.
+After killing American congressman Leo Ryan, who was investigating allegations against the cult, the cult leader knew that it would be difficult for him to escape, so he cruelly forced his followers to commit mass suicide.
 He even killed those who were unwilling to commit suicide with him.
 In the end, more than 900 people committed suicide or were killed.
-This cult tarnished the reputation of religion and adversely affected the righteous faith people had in orthodox religions.
-Thus it had a serious negative impact on people in general.
+This cult tarnished the reputation of religions and adversely affected the righteous faith people had in orthodox religions.
+Thus, it had a serious negative impact on people in general.

 4. Religious Chaos

 The book The Naked Communist, published in 1958, lists 45 targets in the United States for communism to destroy.
-Astonishingly, most of the goals have already become realities.
-Number 27 in the list is: “Infiltrate the churches and replace revealed religion with ‘social’ religion.
+Astonishingly, most of the goals have already been achieved.
+No. 27 in the list states: “Infiltrate the churches and replace revealed religion with ‘social’ religion.
 Discredit the Bible. …”

 In the religious sector today, the three original orthodox religions in particular—Christianity, Catholicism, and Judaism (together referred to as the revealed religions)—have been demonically altered and controlled by the communist specter, and have lost the functions they had in their original forms.
 New denominations established or demonically altered with communist principles and concepts have become even more direct promulgations of communist ideology.
 Religions were important cornerstones in maintaining the smooth and normal operations of the Western world, yet they have been deformed beyond recognition by the communist specter.

 Religions have been corrupted from within.
 The result is that people lose their confidence in religions and their righteous beliefs in Buddhas, Daos, and gods.
 Consequently, they end up abandoning their beliefs.
-If man does not believe in the divine, God will not protect him, and ultimately humankind will be destroyed.
+If man does not believe in the divine, gods will not protect him, and ultimately, humankind will be destroyed.

-The 2002 Spotlight column in the Boston Globe carried a series of reports on Catholic priests’ sexual molestation of children in the United States.
-The reporters’ investigation revealed that over the past several decades, there were close to 250 Boston priests who had molested children, and that the church, in an attempt at cover-up, shifted clergy around from one area to another, rather than informing the police.
+In 2002, the Boston Globe carried a series of reports on Catholic priests’ sexual molestation of children in the United States.
+The reporters’ investigation revealed that over several decades, close to 250 Boston priests had molested children, and that the church, in an attempt at covering it up, shifted clergy members around from one area to another, rather than informing the police.
 The priests continued to molest children in the new areas, thus creating more victims.

 Similar events quickly spread across the United States.
-The revelations extended to priests in other countries with Catholic presence, including Ireland, Australia, and others.
-Other religious groups began to publicly denounce the corruption of the Catholic church.
+The revelations extended to priests in other countries with a Catholic presence, including Ireland, Australia, and others.
+Other religious groups began to publicly denounce the corruption of the Roman Catholic Church.

-Eventually, under public pressure, Saint John Paul II was compelled to hold a conference in the Vatican for U.S. Catholic cardinals, at which the Vatican admitted that the sexual molestation of children is a crime and that the administrative structure of the church would be reformed.
-Further, the church would expel priests who had sexually offended children, and the criminals would be jailed.
-The church paid over $2 billion in settlements for the abuses.
+Eventually, under public pressure, Saint John Paul II was compelled to hold a conference in the Vatican for U.S. Catholic cardinals, at which the Vatican admitted that the sexual molestation of children is a crime and stated that the administrative structure of the church would be reformed.
+Further, the church would expel priests who had sexually molested children, and the criminals would be jailed.
+The church has, so far, paid more than $2 billion in settlements for the abuses.

 Skimming money off believers in the name of religion has also been a common occurrence.
 For example, in China, various religions have rampantly embezzled money by taking advantage of believers’ faith in Buddhas, Daos, and gods, effectively turning religion into a business.
 Money is charged for religious ceremonies and for worshipping by burning incense, with fees sometimes running up to 100,000 yuan ($15,000).